Lone Star State of Mind: Dedication to Rosalie Sorrels

-The song "Ford Econline" was a fictional tale dedicated to folk singer Rosalie Sorrels.
+The song "Ford Econoline" was a fictional tale dedicated to folk singer Rosalie Sorrels.
 In the song, Griffith describes Sorrels escaping an unhappy Mormon marriage, driving from Salt Lake City to San Diego with her five children to start a new life as a folk singer.
 Sorrels and her husband were not Mormon but Sorrels certainly did drive her children around the US in a Ford Econoline passenger van as she toured and sang.
 The "rollicking" song was not released as a single, but it was performed frequently by Griffith in concert, including a standout appearance backed by the Chieftains and Roger Daltrey in Belfast in 1991, part of the finale sequence on the live album An Irish Evening.